The current state of employment in the manufacturing industry [Podcast]

-Rich Safranek is the strategic account manager at Sage Enterprise Management and has over 25 years of experience in the enterprise management and wholesale distribution space.
+Rich Safranek is the strategic account manager at Sage X3 and has over 25 years of experience in the enterprise management and wholesale distribution space.
 His background includes consulting and industry presentations and a 41 city tour with both Microsoft and IBM, speaking with company owners and c-level executives on the benefits of processor invention and the use of technology to enhance and automate many of these processes.
 I recently had the opportunity to interview Rich for the Sage Advice podcast to discuss employment in the manufacturing industry.
 You can listen here, or read an edited version of the interview below.

 Tell our audience a little bit more about yourself

 I currently reside in the Atlanta area.
 I’m originally born and raised in Omaha, Nebraska, but decided it was time to get out of the cold.
 So I’m grateful for the weather in the southern part of the United States.
 My role within Sage is mostly new sales.
 I cover a five-state area throughout the southeast.
 With my position, I do an extensive amount of traveling working with primarily manufacturing companies on automating what systems they have in place today and how they can combine most of that into one system as opposed to a lot of disparate systems that we see out in the market that were popular 8, 10, 12, 15 years ago.

 Why do you do what you do Rich?